maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonobjects.txt

         :param win1: The first window to push

-        :param ...: A None -terminated list of additional :class:`HildonStackableWindow` s to push.
+        :param ...: A None -terminated list of additional :class:`StackableWindow` s to push.

         .. versionadded 2.2